 THE STORY BEHIND LULA CELLARS: PART TWO

-of The Story Behind Lula Cellars, we shared how we got our name, the development of the Estate, and the legacy Jeff Hansen created for Lula Cellars.
+In part one of The Story Behind Lula Cellars, we shared how we got our name, the development of the Estate, and the legacy Jeff Hansen created for Lula Cellars.
 We’re continuing the story and giving you insight into our daily operations, the vineyards, philosophies, and introducing you to our Winemaker, Matt Parish.

 Welcoming Matt Parish to Lula Cellars